Developer Guide

 delete 0

-Expected: No person is deleted.
+Expected: No customer is deleted.
 Error details shown in the status message.
 Status bar remains the same. -

 -